The time has again come to share my bullet journal spreads with you.

-Not that I used the two created sections, though – which I think it was a shame because they are surely helpful.
+Not that I used the two created sections, though – which I think was a shame because they are surely helpful.

-I do believe that if I’d filled them out on time – and viewed them regularly – they would have helped me to stay on the course way better than it was the case.
+I do believe that if I’d filled them out on time – and viewed them regularly – they would have helped me to stay on the course way better than what was the case.

 Next in my bullet journal was a habit tracker page.

 I like how I managed to create a habit tracker from the peacock’s tail – and was able to find a room to place ten habits in a single drawing!

 (that were also easy to track and navigate through!)

 Oh, and if you don’t use a habit tracker yet, here are strong reasons why you should start as soon as you can (and I warn you – some reasons are not as obvious as you might think)!